jtablesaw/tablesaw/README.md

 Column metrics can be calculated using methods like sum(), product(), mean(), max(), etc.

-You can also apply those methods to a table, calculating results on one column, grouped by the values in another.
+You can apply those methods to a table, calculating results on one column, grouped by the values in another.

 ```java